Church of St Mary, Upper Swell

-The Anglican Church of St Mary at Upper Swell in the Cotswold District of Gloucestershire, England was built in the 12th century.
-It is a Grade I listed building.
+The Church of St Mary is an Anglican church in Upper Swell in the Cotswold District of Gloucestershire, England.
+It was built in the 12th century and is a Grade I listed building.

 History

 The church was built in the 12th century and in the 13th the chancel was added.
-During the 15th and early 16th century the nave was revised.
+During the 15th and early 16th centuries the nave was revised.

-The parish is part of the Stow on the Wold, Condicote & The Swells benefice within the Diocese of Gloucester.
+The parish is part of the Stow on the Wold, Condicote and The Swells benefice within the Diocese of Gloucester.

 Architecture

-The cotswold stone building has a stone slate roof.
+The Cotswold stone building has a stone slate roof.
 It consists of a three-bay nave and two-bay chancel with a south porch.
 The bellcote on the west gable has two bells.

 Inside the church is a 15th-century font and a piscina in the chancel.
 There is a Norman doorway with a carved tympanum.
 There is a mass dial on the jamb of the porch door.
 The organ was built by Nicholson & Co Ltd in 1872.